plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Cooking Retreat: Cooking Moment, Happy Moment *(26 May – 2 June 2023)*

 One of the most anticipated retreats in Plum Village is the cooking retreat hosted by New Hamlet.
-The retreat offered an opportunity for over 200 retreatants to apply mindfulness into one the most important, yet, also one of the most undermined daily activities.
+The retreat offered an opportunity for over 200 retreatants to apply mindfulness into one of the most important, yet, also one of the most undermined daily activities.
 Here, everyone learned how to cook delicious dishes, while generating happiness in the act.
 Thay taught us that when we know how to cook in mindfulness, the kitchen becomes a meditation hall.
 Then, peace and happiness will radiate within us and around us.
 To be able to cook for and feed the Sangha or our families is a great happiness.

 {% image "article2024/Done-Review of the Year/cooking retreat/Cooking retreat 2023 38.JPG" %}
 {% image "article2024/Done-Review of the Year/cooking retreat/Cooking retreat 2023 6.JPG" %}